davidwtbuxton/notrequests/README.md

     >>> response.status_code == notrequests.codes.not_found
     True

-You can do basic auth just like Requests:
+You can do basic auth just like Requests (but not other authentication types):

     >>> url = 'http://httpbin.org/basic-auth/alice/secret'
     >>> response = notrequests.get(url)